HealthPartners Canada

 About HealthPartners Canada:

 Founded in 1988, HealthPartners Canada (HealthPartners) raises funds from employees in Canadian workplaces and invests them in its member charities.
-These member charities support chronic disease programs and services, research, and health promotion activities.
-The charity also works with companies to promote healthy workplaces, provide employee engagement opportunities, and access to health information.
+These member charities support chronic disease programs, research, and health promotion activities.
+The charity also works with companies to promote healthy workplaces, and increase employee engagement and access to health information.
 HealthPartners Canada reports that 87% of Canadians will be affected by chronic disease or major illness in their lifetime.

 My anchor